Portiloop/portiloop-training/README.md

 We provide [bash scripts examples](https://github.com/nicolasvalenchon/Portiloop/releases/download/v0.0.2/scripts.zip) for `SLURM` to train the model on HPC systems.
 Adapt these scripts to your configuration.
 Your training curves can be visualized in real time easily using [wandb](https://wandb.ai/portiloop) (the code is ready, you may adapt it to your project name and entity).

-### Hardware implementation:
-The current hardware implementation (pynq FPGA with Vivado / Vivado HLS) is provided under the `portiloop_hardware` folder.